-Community consultation comments have been incorporated into the revised document except for the following matters that were raised:
+Community consultation comments were incorporated into this document except for the following matters that were raised:

-- A suggested extension to the footpath at the north end of Rouse Street to Millrace.
-Comment this project will be included in the Tenterfield Bike Plan which is currently being prepared. - Haddington Nursing Home requested that pedestrian facilities should be provided from Haddington, especially for taking residents for walks in wheel chairs.
-Comment - Unfortunately the Haddington facility has been constructed a long way from any existing footpaths network and connectivity would require more funding than the rest of the plan allows (approximately 1km of footpath).
+• The extension to the footpath at the north end of Rouse Street has been completed.

+- Haddington Nursing Home requested that pedestrian facilities should be provided from Haddington, especially for taking residents for walks in wheel chairs.
+Unfortunately the Haddington facility has been constructed a long way from any existing footpaths network and connectivity would require more funding than the rest of the plan allows (approximately 1km of footpath).
 Further, there is a large difference in elevation and steep terrain making wheelchair transport very difficult. - Meals on Wheels suggested a number of additional pedestrian crossings, many of which will be reconfigured as part of the main street project, but not all will be marked pedestrian crossings because they do not meet the warrants required for formal pedestrian crossings. - A suggested upgrade to the small section of footpath on the eastern side of Crown St behind Sexton and Green.
-Comment this would require significant additional works including retaining structures and kerb and gutter.
+This would require significant additional works including retaining structures and kerb and gutter.